 🐨 Model repo template#

-In order for the scivision Python API to be able to load and run a computer vision (CV) model, a GitHub repository containing configuration for one or more models must first be created.
+In order to include a computer vision (CV) model in the Scivision catalog, a GitHub repository containing configuration for one or more models must first be created.

 πŸ“š Contents: